TudorL-CU/HIST1900_Memex/docs/Topic 1/Memex Checkpoint 2/Source Notes/From Cabling the Atlantic to Wiring the World.md

 The instantaneous messaging using telegraphy and the medium in which telegraphy was used(immaterial communication) gave way to innovations such as futures trading that were previously not possible

+[[Telecommunications and Colonial Rivalry- European Telegraph Cables to the Canary Islands and Northwest Africa,1883-1914]] also talks about a similar topic

+#colonialism

 **Key Quotes**